 This day trip from Athens is also great for wine lovers, as it gives you the opportunity to visit the monastery of Mega Spileon.
 This magnificent eight-story monastery complex is a century-old wine production site.

-You can walk through the vineyards, admiring the canyon, and, of course, taste the wonderful wine!
+You can walk through the vineyards, admiring the canyon, and, of course, taste the wonderful wine on one of your day trips from Athens!

 11. Explore Kapsia Cave and the Mantinia wine region